 History of Korean Coffee Culture

 Instant coffee is unfortunately a manifestation of the 빨리 빨리 (bbali bbali; do it faster) aspect of Korea.
 It seems to be the default setting for its high-achieving citizens.
 But the café culture reveals both this sped-up version of Korea, as well as its dwelling-with-friends-over-drinks tendencies.
 For those who were worried that I’d even have an internet connection in South Korea, here’s a bit of background on the country.

 About sixty years ago, after the Korean War ended, the southern half of the peninsula insulated itself very heavily.
 It relied only upon goods which it could make, and then exported the excess in order to very quickly advance its economy.
 The nation was very successful in this endeavor, and only about 35 years ago did it really open itself up to tourists, much less outside investment.
 It is with this very isolated and nationalistic mindset that Koreans have moved forward and grown up.

-Only people in my generation and younger have been exclusively exposed to a more globalist iteration of Korea.
-Anyone over 30 has spent some time in a very isolated version of this country that I call home.
-The nation is a economic success story, and has managed to maintain many of the traditions of the culture, and often melded them with more westernized globalizing cultural ideas– like morning coffee rather than tea.
+Only people in my generation and younger have been exclusively exposed to a more globalist iteration of Korea, a historical detail which has also affected Korean chocolate culture.
+Anyone over 30 has spent some time in a very isolated version of this country that I called home for three years.
+The nation is an economic success story, and has managed to maintain many of the traditions of the culture, and often melded them with more westernized globalizing cultural ideas– like morning coffee rather than tea.
 Though the tradition of tea-drinking in Korea has held pretty strong, it has decidedly been bested by coffee consumption.